 Before the procedure

-Most people tolerate the injection discomfort well.
-But you may want your skin to be numbed beforehand, especially if your palms or soles are being treated for excessive sweating.
+Most people don't feel much discomfort during the procedure.
+But you may want your skin numbed beforehand, especially if your palms or soles are being treated for excessive sweating.
 Your doctor might use one or more of various methods available to numb the area, such as topical anesthesia, ice and vibration anesthesia, which uses massage to reduce discomfort.

 During the procedure

+Botox injections are usually performed in a doctor's office.
 Your doctor uses a thin needle to inject tiny amounts of botulinum toxin into your skin or muscles.
 The number of injections needed depends on many factors, including the extent of the area being treated.
-Botox injections are usually done in a doctor's office.

 After the procedure

-Botulinum toxin injections usually begin working a few days after treatment.
+Botox injections usually begin working one to three days after treatment.
 Depending on the problem being treated, the effect may last three months or longer.
 To maintain the effect, you'll need regular follow-up injections.